jci-metasys/basic-services-dotnet/README.md

 #### Get Space Types
 To get all the space types use the method **`Spaces.GetTypes`** (method *GetSpaceTypes* is deprecated).
-This method will return a list of MetasysObjectType.
+This method returns a list of 'MetasysObjectType' objects.
 ```csharp
 IEnumerable<MetasysObjectType> spaceTypes = client.GetSpaceTypes();
 foreach (var type in spaceTypes)